shirakaba/react-nativescript/README.md

 * [x] ~~Implement CSS cascading~~ (it 'just works' without any special handling)
 * [x] Handling of props other than by `Observer.setValue()` (plenty of this in action in [`react-nativescript/client/NativeScriptPropertyOperations.ts`](https://github.com/shirakaba/react-nativescript/blob/master/react-nativescript/src/client/NativeScriptPropertyOperations.ts#L89))
 * [x] JSX/TSX (working!
 Although has possibly broken hot-module reloading).
-* [ ] Create React Components for each of the NativeScript Core views (there are a few of them!)
+* [ ] **[IN PROGRESS]** Create React Components for each of the NativeScript Core views (there are a few of them!)
-* [ ] Map the React NativeScript Components to platform-agnostic [React primitives](https://github.com/lelandrichardson/react-primitives) to support multi-platform apps!
+* [ ] **[IN PROGRESS]** Map the React NativeScript Components to platform-agnostic [React primitives](https://github.com/lelandrichardson/react-primitives) to support multi-platform apps!
 [Lerna](https://lernajs.io) may become relevant here.
 * [ ] ~~Mapping flexbox styles to FlexboxLayout components NOTE: these are based on [Google's FlexboxLayout repo](https://github.com/google/flexbox-layout) and not fully conformant with [CSS Flexible Box Layout](https://www.w3.org/TR/css-flexbox-1/).~~ I'm inclined to drop this goal for now.
 * [ ] Tests.
 I see that the [Nativescript Vue](https://github.com/nativescript-vue/nativescript-vue) repo has a rather advanced [set of runnable tests](https://github.com/nativescript-vue/nativescript-vue/tree/master/samples/app).
-I was unable to get the sample app to build though, hence my desire to keep tooling simple.
 We could work towards something like this.

 ## Potential for API compatibility with React Native 🏚

-Initially, my vision for this renderer was for it to be a drop-in skinny replacement for `react-native`.
-As much as I'd like it to be 100% compatible, though, I can see already that there are limitations.

-* NativeScript's core components simply offer less customisability than React Native's ones; e.g. there are no accessibility options as far as I can see.
-* React Native exposes iOS-specific and Android-specific props on its components, whereas NativeScript strictly uses a common set of props.
-* Some core components exist only in one or the other of the two libraries.
-* Tricky pieces of UI like Modals, Navigation Bars, and Status Bars are unlikely to have any good overlap between the two frameworks
-* FlexBox is handled at the CSS level in React Native, but via a FlexBoxLayout component in NativeScript; also my impression is that React Native's FlexBox implementation is far more conformant to the CSS spec than NativeScript's one.
-* NativeScript runs on the main thread, whereas React Native runs on a separate thread, so each library may approach certain tasks in different ways (e.g. some properties may be synchronous in NativeScript while they're asynchronous in React Native).
-* React Native's event handling is very different from NativeScript's (not to mention complex).
-Preact does fine without it, so I'll not be implementing things their way, either.
-* React Native is a constantly moving target.
-I don't want this project to live or die based on how well it matches any given version of React Native.

-A middle ground would be to produce a middleware to remap props to that of React Native, but I'd rather not support two sets of APIs, so this would be left to the community as a separate undertaking.
+Never say never.
+See [`sample/app/RNTester`](https://github.com/shirakaba/react-nativescript/tree/master/sample/app/RNTester) for work towards this... 👩‍🔬👨‍🔬